 - 4.a.
-Start Jalview, close all windows and load the ferredoxin alignment from PFAM (PFAM seed accession number PF03460 (see Exercise 3). - 4.b.
+Launch Jalview, or use close all windows.
+Load an alignment from PFAM (seed) data base using the PFAM seed accession number PF08975 (see Exercise 3). - 4.b.
 Select File ⇒ Save As from the alignment window menu.
-Choose a location into which to save the alignment and select a format.
-All formats except Jalview can be viewed in a normal text editor (e.g. Notepad) or in a web browser.
-Enter a file name and click Save.
-Check this file by closing all windows and opening it with Jalview or by browsing to it with your web browser. - 4.c.
-Repeat the previous step trying different file formats. - 4.d.
+Choose a location into which to save the alignment and select your preferred format.
+All formats except Jalview jvp can be viewed in a normal text editor (e.g. Notepad) or in a web browser.
+Enter a file name and click Save. - Check this file by closing all windows and opening it with Jalview, or by browsing to it with your web browser. - 4.c.
+Repeat the previous step saving the files in different file formats. - 4.d.
 Select $File \Rightarrow Output$ to $Textbox \Rightarrow FASTA$.
-You can select and copy this alignment to the clipboard using the textbox menu options $Edit \Rightarrow Select \ All$ followed by $Edit \Rightarrow Copy$.
+Select and copy this alignment to the clipboard using the textbox menu options $Edit \Rightarrow Select \ All$ followed by $Edit \Rightarrow Copy$.
 The alignment can then be pasted into any application of choice, e.g. a word processor or web form. - 4.e.
-Ensure at least one alignment window is shown in Jalview.
-Open the overview window and scroll to any part of the alignment.
-Select $File \Rightarrow Save\ Project$ from the main menu and save in a suitable place.
-Close all windows and then load the project via the $File \Rightarrow Load\ Project$ menu option.
-Note how all the windows and positions are exactly as they were when they were saved.
+Ensure at least one alignment window is active in Jalview.
+Open the overview window View ⇒ Overview Window and scroll the red box to any part of the alignment.
+Save Select File Project from the main menu and save the project to the desktop (or elsewhere).
+Close all windows and then load the project via the $File \Rightarrow Load Project$ menu option.
+Observe how all the windows and positions are exactly as they were when they were